Selecting and Arranging Objects

-Why to Align Objects to the Pixel Grid
+Why should you Align Objects to the Pixel Grid?

-The alignment of objects to the pixel grid may make a big difference if your graphics is going to be exported in a raster format.
+The alignment of objects to the pixel grid may make a big difference if your graphics are going to be exported in a raster format.

 In the following example, we have two identical vector rectangles.
-One on the right is aligned to the pixel grid.
+The one on the right is aligned to the pixel grid.

 The left one is not aligned to the pixel grid horizontally.
 Its offset is 1/2 pixel.
 Both rectangles have 1 pixel wide black stroke.

 In the normal preview mode, both rectangles have a perfect look as it is expected from vector graphics.

 The Pixel Preview mode reveals the appearance of the rectangles once they have been rasterized.
 Vertical lines of a misaligned left rectangle become blurred.
 This happened because 1 pixel vector line was mapped not on one but on two columns of pixels.